-Attending CMC usually means living at CMC and 97 percent of CMC students live on campus and take an active part in residence hall activities and campus events.
+Attending CMC usually means living at CMC.
+Approximately 94 percent of CMC students live on campus and take an active part in residence hall activities and campus events.
 Students may live off-campus with the permission of the dean of students.
-Campus living is convenient, and the dorms are comfortable: all rooms are good size with ample closet space, and are furnished with a bed and mattress, trash and recycling cans, bureau, shelf, desk and desk chair for each student.
-All 13 residence halls have lounges for meetings and social activities.
+Campus living is convenient, and the dorms are comfortable; all rooms are good size with ample closet space, and are furnished with a bed and mattress, trash and recycling cans, bureau, shelf, desk, and desk chair for each student.
+Eleven of the 13 residence halls have lounges for meetings and social activities.

 Housing for returning students is also available in the CMC student apartments.
-There are 33 four-person apartments, which house 132 students in single rooms, and six studio apartments with one or two students each.
+There are 34 four-person apartments, two single studios, and four double studios which house a total of 146 students.
 The four-person units have four bedrooms and two bathrooms.
 Each unit is furnished and has a fully-equipped kitchen.

-All students living in the residence halls must contract for meals in Collins Dining Hall; this contract also allows students to take meals at any of the other Claremont Colleges’ dining halls.
-Students living off-campus may also purchase a meal plan or pay for individual meals in Collins Hall.
+All students living in the residence halls must sign-up for a meal plan.
+The meal plan allows students to eat meals at both Collins Dining Hall as well as at any of the other Claremont Colleges’ dining halls.
+Students living off-campus may also purchase a meal plan or pay for individual meals in Collins Dining Hall.

 Student self-government has been the norm at CMC almost since the school’s founding, being considered a highly appropriate way for students to develop the leadership skills they will need in their professional careers.

 All CMC students are members of The Associated Students of Claremont McKenna College (ASCMC), a corporation.
 The Executive Council is responsible for administering student activities.
 It formulates the annual budget, authorizes expenditures from the student body treasury, and appoints committees.
 The Student Senate considers recommendations concerning policy from its members, the Executive Council, or any CMC student, and makes appointments to student posts.